import uuid

 """

-Flattens a JSON object into key-value pairs, in which the key is the JSON path as a tuple.
-For example:
+Flatten a JSON object into key-value pairs, in which the key is the JSON path as a tuple.

-Replaces numbers in JSON paths (representing positions in arrays) with special objects.
-This ensures that objects
+It replaces numbers in JSON paths (representing positions in arrays) with special objects.
+This ensures objects

 .. code:: json